-37.2 An application Although we introduced diffraction as a correction to the purely classical effects; it is instructive to consider a system which can be quantized solely in terms of periodic diffractive orbits.
-Consider the geometry shown in figure 37.4 The classical mechanics consists of free motion followed by specular reflections off faces.
+Although we introduced diffraction as a correction to the purely classical effects; it is instructive to consider a system which can be quantized solely in terms of periodic diffractive orbits.
+Consider the geometry shown in figure 38.4 The classical mechanics consists of free motion followed by specular reflections off faces.
 The upper vertex is a source of diffraction while the lower one is a right angle and induces no diffraction.
 This is an open system, there are no bound states - only scattering resonances.
 However, we can still test the effectiveness of the theory in predicting them.
-Formally, scattering resonances are the poles of the scattering S matrix and by an identity of Balian and Bloch are also poles of the quantum Green's function.
-We demonstrate this fact in chapter 34 for 2-dimensional scatterers.
+Formally, scattering resonances are the poles of the quantum Green's function.
+We demonstrate this fact in chapter 35 for 2-dimensional scatterers.
 The poles have complex wavenumber k, as for the 3-disk problem.

 Let us first consider how diffractive orbits arise in evaluating the trace of G which we call g(k).
 Specifying the trace means that we must consider all paths which close on themselves in the configuration space while stationary phase arguments for large wavenumber k extract those which are periodic - just as for classical trajectories.
 In general, g(k) is given by the sum over all diffractive and geometric orbits.
-The contribution of the simple diffractive orbit labeled γ shown in figure 37.5 to g(k) is determined as follows.
-We consider a point P just a little off the path and determine the semiclassical Green's function to return to P via the vertex using (37.9) and (37.10).
-To leading order in y the lengths of the two geometric paths connecting P and V are $d{\pm} = \frac{1}{2} \left(\frac{1}{2$ Figure 37.5: The dashed line shows a simple periodic diffractive orbit y.
+The contribution of the simple diffractive orbit labeled γ shown in figure 38.5 to g(k) is determined as follows.

+We consider a point P just a little off the path and determine the semiclassical Green's function to return to P via the vertex using (38.9) and (38.10).
+To leading order in y the lengths of the two geometric paths connecting P and V are $d{\pm} = (L \pm x) + y^2/(L \pm x)^2/2$ so that the phase factor $ik(d++d-)$ equals $2ikL+iky^2/(L^2-x^2)$.
+The trace integral involves integrating over all points P and is

+Figure 38.5: The dashed line shows a simple periodic diffractive orbit γ .
 Between the vertex V and a point P close to the orbit there are two geometric legs labeled \pm .
-The origin of the coordinate system is chosen to be
+The origin of the coordinate system is chosen to be at R.